Sherwin Wine: Death

-On July 21, 2007, Wine and his long-time boyfriend Richard McMains were in a taxi headed to a hotel after dinner in Essaouira when their taxi was hit by another vehicle.
+On July 21, 2007, Wine and his partner of more than 25 years Richard McMains were in a taxi headed to a hotel after dinner in Essaouira, Morocco, when their taxi was hit by another vehicle.
 Wine, aged 79, and the taxi driver were both killed instantly; McMains survived with serious injuries.
-A memorial service was held for him at a Presbyterian church.
+A memorial service was held for Wine at a Presbyterian church.